 I'm Kira Brighton!
 I'm a college freshman who has written novels since I was eleven.
-I've completed sixteen thus far, and have attempted to publish three, with one attempt ongoing.
-My focus is YA fantasy and sci-fi with a tendency towards Romantic styling.
-I'm known to some of the writing world as DolphinWriter and the rest as Kira.
-I also sing and play cello. :)
+I've completed sixteen thus far and have attempted to publish three, with one attempt ongoing.
+My focus is YA speculative with a tendency towards romance.
+I'm known to some of the writing world as DolphinWriter.
+I also sing and play cello.

 My official credits are as follows: I have had many short pieces (poetry and short non-fiction) published and awarded by varied groups.
-I have also won many titles in the annual Write It Awards, such as “Best Writer,” and in the 2009 awards, an early draft of ON THE DAWNING, then connected to sequel ON THE BRINK, won “Best Novel.”
+I have also won many titles in the annual Write It Awards, such as “Best Writer,” and in the 2009 awards, an early draft of #ChosenFour1 won “Best Novel.”
 I am a well-regarded member of the Figment and NaNoWriMo communities, and an honored alumni of the Write It boards.

 Where do you write?

 I have been known to write anywhere and everywhere.
 I prefer to write on my little laptop whilst lying on my bed at home.
-I guess nowadays that'll have to become my bed in my dorm.
-But no matter what a writer must be versatile.
-I also have a diary (my 58th, currently) that I will write in when going over the day or when I have no other choice.
-Such as during NaNoWriMo.
+I guess now that'll have to become my bed in my dorm.
+But no matter what, a writer must be versatile.
+I also have a diary (my 58th, currently) that I write in when away from my laptop.

-Whenever I have an idea-- or during NaNoWriMo, when I have an excuse to do it all crazily.
+Whenever I have an idea--or during NaNoWriMo, when I have an excuse to do it all fast.

 Drink of choice while writing?

 When writing , do you listen to music or do you need complete silence?